DAY 1: Start your Camino journey

 Today you will walk 22kms from Sarria to Portomarin, entering rural Galicia, through one of the most wonderful oak woods (‘carballeiras’) on the route.
 It is a relatively easy stretch of the Camino trail, taking in forest tracks and quiet country roads, passing tiny hamlets and pretty Romanesque buildings such as Barbadelo Church before arriving in Portomarin.

-After a little time to explore Portomarin, the group will be collected and travel to the hotel in Lugo (approximately 30 minutes).
+After a little time to wander around Portomarin, the group will be collected and travel to the hotel in Lugo (approximately 30 minutes).
+The city has plenty of amazing restaurants for you to explore at leisure over the remaining evenings in Lugo.

 DAY 3: Walking from Portomarin to Palas de Rei (24km/6.5hr)